 Characteristics of a Pet-Friendly Floor

-- Have traction
+- Good traction

 - Easy to clean

-By choosing flooring with these qualities, you can avoid permanent damage caused by your little monster.
 Fortunately, the pet-friendly floors on our list include these features without sacrificing style.

 If you’re looking for a “warm underfoot” natural hardwood floor that’s also eco-friendly and ultra-durable, look no further than bamboo.
 Held in high regard by interior designers and homeowners alike, bamboo flooring is one of the best options for dog and cat owners.
-Due to its extreme hardness even the largest of dogs and cats can’t scratch it, and it provides 24 hour spill-protection against accidents.
+Due to its extreme hardness, even the largest of dogs and cats can’t scratch it, and it provides 24-hour spill-protection against accidents.
 As a naturally antimicrobial material, bamboo will also help keep your house free of mold and other allergens.

 Stone is a logical flooring choice for pet owners as it is water- and stain-resistant.
 Plus, its smooth surface makes it very easy to clean.
-However, much like tile, stone does not retain heat.
+However, much like tile, stone flooring does not retain heat.
 Due to this feature, it can be uncomfortable for your pet to rest on.
 If you decide to install stone flooring, you will want to purchase a few rugs and a pet bed to keep them comfortable.